alexrodpas/finetune/README.md

 ## Problem description

 Our goal is to fine-tune the pretrained model, Phi3-mini. amodel with 3.8B parameters, using both the PEFT method, and **LoRA** or a 4-bit quantization **QLoRA** to produce a Python coder.Then we evaluate the performance of both models.
-We fine-tune using a NVIDIA A100 GPU to get better performance.
-Alternatively, you can try out to run it on for example a T4 in Google Colab by adjusting some parameters (like batch size) to reduce memory consumption.
+We fine-tune the model using a NVIDIA A100 GPU to get better performance.
+Alternatively, you can try out to run the fine-tuning on for example a T4 in Google Colab by adjusting some parameters (like batch size) to reduce memory consumption.

 ## Dataset